 Additionally, a few hotels (like Trump International and Marriott Grand Chateau) are only half a block off the Strip.
 While these resorts are not technically on Las Vegas Blvd, they are so close that many people consider them on-Strip properties.

 Casinos Near the Las Vegas Strip

 In the previous section, I listed ALL of the hotels on the Strip, casino or not.
 In this section, I’m only going mention the resorts near the Strip that have in-house casinos.
 There are dozens of other hotels that don’t have casinos (like Marriott or Hilton), but for the sake of simplicity, I’m going to exclude those traditional style hotels.
-Here’s the list:
+Here’s the list of casinos:

 |West of the Strip||East of the Strip|